DataWookie/exegetic-new-site/content/internal/procedure-version-control.md

     + clear all variables by restarting the IPython kernel (top right of the interactive window).
     + Run the entire script by right-clicking and selection "Run All Cells".
+    + If there is data, pulled from a SQL query and stored locally, the notebook depends on - ensure the notebooks runs after a fresh clean and pull of the data.

 Once the code has been tested, ensure that the feature branch is still relevant by: